nimblemachines/muforth/mu/target/ARM/beta-testing/testing-flash-verification-code.md

 WARNING: Target's flash image differs from host's.
 Run flash-image?
 ```

 That's it!
-If you think something else needs to be added, file on issue
+If you think something else needs to be added, file an issue
 on github and we'll take a look at it.